Rita’s blog for lovers of real food

 The traditional Christmas dinner doesn’t skimp on vegetables.
-We pile on Brussels, carrots and turnip, cauliflower, cabbage, broccoli, leeks, parsnips and potatoes- all good seasonal fare.
+Pile on Brussels, carrots and turnip, cauliflower, cabbage, broccoli, leeks, parsnips and potatoes- all good seasonal fare.
 Here are some simple ideas on how to transform some of these festive favourites.

 Leek and Celeriac Soup (makes at least 8 servings)

 1 dessertspoon of coconut oil or olive oil

 2 or 3 leeks

 a handful of chopped parsley or a few sprigs of rosemary

 1 litre of vegetable stock (depending on the quantity of the leeks and celeriac, you may need more)

 2 cloves of garlic, freshly ground sea salt and black pepper